FawziElZein/Client_Management_System/README.md

 This project consist of a mobile application built with Back4App as mBaas (mobile Backend As A Service).The application can manage client purchases for the merchant (user of this application).
 All clients informations and their related purchases are stored on a hosted Parse Database.

+Once Parse server is initialized on the mobile application, a local database will be initialized also.
+First, when the application is launched, this database is initialized by the data fetched from the online parse server.
+Then in case of network failure, every query that was meant to be executed on the online database will be executed on the local one.
+Once the connection is back, the SDK will take care of executing it online so no need to worry about internet failure.

 # Architecture

 ![Project Architecture](https://github.com/FawziElZein/Client_Management_System/blob/master/architecture.png)